-The Art and Visual Technology, Computer Game Design, Dance, Film and Video Studies, Music and Theater majors in the College of Visual and Performing Arts are exceptions, requiring an audition or portfolio review.
+The art and visual technology, computer game design, dance, film and video studies, music, and theater majors in the College of Visual and Performing Arts require an audition or portfolio review.
 Submit your application for admission to the university before scheduling auditions or portfolio reviews.
 Please be aware of the priority deadlines.

 High School Dual Enrollment